sonebu/wifi_rss_positioning_visioncalib/readme.md

 - demo.py: the formulation isn't ready for this one, will we be using an experiment reference image as the layout?
 - development/ folder: first algorithms and benchmarking capability
 - LitSurvey: SoTA methods etc.
+- Pose estimation + feet detection might be used for location logging
+- YOLO is a bit glitchy, especially when the whole body is not shown, median filtering for this?
+- self-calibrating camera approaches?
+- aruco tag printing, placement etc.

 ---